 FAQ

-A: Template 8 (cinematic motivational) + sport footage in post.
-Typical structure: 0–15s quiet build → 15–30s full climax.
+A: Template 8 (cinematic motivational), then cut sport footage over it in post.
+A typical 30-second structure: 0–15s quiet build, 15–30s full climax.

 A: Template 7.
-Add confident, powerful, modern Beyoncé-adjacent energy (style descriptor, no artist name).
+Add confident, powerful, modern Beyoncé-adjacent energy — a style descriptor, not an artist name, which Suno blocks.

 Related articles